Welcome to St. Mark’s!

 The "Watch and Pray" Bunch …

-We’re still meeting every Sunday for 10-15 minutes after the English service at 11:00 AM in the Fellowship Hal1 for prayers … won’t you join us?!
+We meet every Sunday for 10-15 minutes after the English service at 11:00 AM in the Fellowship Hal1 for prayers … won’t you join us?!

-Every Tuesday at noon the Lunch Bunch meets in the Lounge for lunch (bring your own) and prayer All are welcome.
+Every Tuesday at noon the Lunch Bunch meets in the Lounge for lunch (bring your own) and prayer.
+All are welcome.

 St. Mark’s Mission Trip to Red Bird Work Camp